jacobvarner/hoops-jacobvarner/_posts/2020-9-16-the-best-basketball-recruiters-in-the-sec-for-the-modern-recruiting-era.md

 I wanted to attempt to look at the different levels of success for each of those 47 coaches over the last 17 years and try to categorize them into tiers and see which coaches have the best track record of success as well as newer coaches that are already showing early promise.
 The SEC as a whole has seen a major resurgence of talent through the ability of many different teams to pursue top basketball prospects out of high school.

-Before I get started, I am aware that a lot recruiting is not to a single coaches credit and that there are many assistant coaches in the SEC that are pivotal in these head coaches maintaining their success on the recruiting trail.
+Before I get started, I am aware that a lot of recruiting is not to a single coach's credit and that there are many assistant coaches in the SEC that are pivotal in these head coaches maintaining their success on the recruiting trail.
 That being said, it's a lot harder to find consistent data for assistant coaches recruiting and landing prospects, so consider these rankings an evaluation of the entire staff (that is also often changing for many of these head coaches).

-Lastly, I have simply assigned recruits to a coach if they committed in class before the coaches first season on the court.
-In many cases a lot of these recruits might have been initially recruited by the previous coach, but ultimately the incoming coach had at least part of the recruiting period and convinced these players to stay committed.
+Lastly, I have simply assigned recruits to a coach if they committed in class before the coach's first season on the court.
+In many cases, a lot of these recruits might have been initially recruited by the previous coach, but ultimately the incoming coach had at least part of the recruiting period and convinced these players to stay committed.

 With all of that being said, here are my "rankings."
 And while I tried to base these almost entirely off of data, if you disagree with where I place certain coaches or disagree with the metrics that I value, I'm open for more input and discussion [on Twitter](https://www.twitter.com/jacobvarner).